 The original recipe that we made when I was a kid involved:

 - Milk, heavy cream, or *cringe* sweetened condensed milk

 I wanted my kids to be able to try snow cream, especially since the opportunity only presents itself every few years around here, but I wasn’t stooping to sweetened condensed milk.
 I also didn’t have any dairy in the house and I wasn’t personally going to venture out on snowy roads to get any (I’m from the south… snow-driving isn’t covered in driver’s ed!).

 We ended up figuring out a dairy-free/dairy-optional version that the kids enjoyed (and really, how hard could it be to figure out… it only has four ingredients!)

 Snow Cream Recipe

-- Collect fresh snow in a large bowl.
+- Collect a large amount of fresh snow in a large bowl.

-- In a smaller bowl, combine snow, vanilla and any desired sweetener.
+- In a smaller bowl, combine some of the snow, vanilla and any desired sweetener.